codenotary/immudb/README.md

   history           Fetch history for the item having the specified key inclusion         Check if specified index is included in the current tree iscan             Iterate over all elements by insertion order it                Starts immuclient in CLI mode.
-Use 'help' or -h flag on the shell for details login             Login using the specified username and password logout rawsafeget        Get item having the specified key, without parsing structured values
+Use 'help' in the shell or the -h flag for details login             Login using the specified username and password logout rawsafeget        Get item having the specified key, without parsing structured values